Ireland 1999 "Extinct Irish Animals"

 Mammoth and giant deer among extinct irish animals on FDC of Ireland 1999 Mammoth and giant deer among extinct irish animals on stamps of Ireland 1999

-The presentation pack includes inside and outside text about the animals depicted on the stamps.
+The presentation pack is annotated on both the inside and outside with text about the animals depicted on the stamps.

 PaleoPhilatelie.eu on Facebook - Welcome to join !